bismuthlang/bismuth/DockerSetup.md

 Once in the `/home/shared` directory (assuming that it is also the top-level directory of your project), running `./makeBuild.sh` will build the codebase.
 In very rare circumstances (ie, a change to the docker image's libraries) you may have to delete previously built files (`rm -rf ./build`) prior to running `./makeBuild.sh`

 ## Step 3.
 Running tests

 From the `/home/shared` directory, running `./runTests.sh` will run all the test cases.

 ## Step 4.
+Running a specific file

+From `/home/shared`, running `./tester.sh <.bismuth file without extension>` will compile the program and run it (if compiling was successful).

+For example, to run `./programs/example.bismuth`, one could run the command `./tester.sh ./programs/example` .

+## Step 5.
 Generating code coverage
 *Note: This process may take a while to run*

 From the `/home/shared` directory, running `./coverage.sh` will: